 Apps in Private Spaces and Shield Private Spaces allow you to configure the cipher suites used to negotiate TLS connections with new clients.
-By default, apps are configured to only support TLS v1.2, however TLS v1.1 and v1.0 can be enabled for each app if desired.
+By default, apps are configured to only support TLS v1.2.
 In addition, Heroku also automatically manages secure transport of Salesforce data to Heroku Postgres via Heroku Connect without any additional configuration.

 Bring Your Own Key (BYOK)**

 Heroku automatically encrypts data-at-rest at the disk level for most Heroku Postgres, Heroku Data for Redis and Apache Kafka on Heroku plans; however, for customers with advanced encryption needs we offer the BYOK feature for these Heroku data add-ons in Private Spaces and Shield Spaces.
 This feature allows customers to create and manage their own Customer Managed Key (CMK) from their AWS KMS Account and the ability to disable the CMK which makes all data encrypted by the key inaccessible.